kinderst/transformzero/README.md

 For training, Q-Value targets are found the same as always, and the rest of the models continue to add data to the buffer to improve the transition/reward/terminated models, which should help improve action search as training progresses

-This idea comes in part from the original Deep Q Learning paper, where the authors stacked the previous 4 frames (CHECK) to understand what direction things were moving.
+Aside from obviously being inspired by MuZero and tree-based search, this idea also comes in part from the [original Deep Q Learning paper](https://arxiv.org/abs/1312.5602), where the authors stacked the previous 4 frames to understand what direction things were moving.
 A time series transformer would also have access to that information, as well as how past transitions may influence future ones, even though we expect the transformer to really pay the most attention to the last few time steps.

 Additionally, it seems like a good idea because for other models we may want to have such as one for a reward can be fine-tuned from the transition model, since the input is the same we are just trying to